th2-net/th2-act-ui-backend/README.md

 ### Schema links

-Configuration is listed above and there are present 2 options: `schemaDefinitionLink` and `schemaDescriptorsLink`. `schemaDefinitionLink` allows to act-ui-backed extract from infra-manager dictionaries and information about act components. `schemaDescriptorsLink` points to the infra-manager to get grpc service descriptiors.
+`schemaDefinitionLink` ponts to an api to extract th2 box descriptions and message dictionaries from.
-Them serve to perform validation on act-ui-backed side.
+`schemaDescriptorsLink` points to an api that allows to extract grpc service descriptors.
+This is required to call th2-act grpc methods.

-Links should refer to:
+Links should follow this pattern:
 1. `schemaDefinitionLink` -> `http://infra-mgr.service.svc.cluster.local:8080/schema/<namespace>`
 2. `schemaDescriptorsLink` -> `http://infra-mgr.service.svc.cluster.local:8080/descriptor/<namespace>`

-Where `<namespace>` is current namespace where act-ui-backend, dictionaries and acts are deployed.
-Addresses are local and can be accessible only from k8s.
+`<namespace>` is the namespace where act-ui-backend and other th2 boxes it talks to are deployed.
+These links should use internal k8s domain names.

 ### Adding new session

-To add your own session you have to add correspoing **pin** to the codec in `pins` section.
+To add your own session you have to add a new act-ui-backend **pin** and link it to the corresponding codec.
+The codec should also be linked to the conn component to successfully send a message.

-There is an example:
+Pin configuration expmple:
 ```
   pins:
     - name: to_codec